ita-social-projects/horondi_admin/README.md

       variables are located
 - Styles
-    - For styling function `makeStyles` from `@material-ui` should be used and all styles should be located inside separate component
+    - For styling function `makeStyles` from `@material-ui` should be used and all styles should be located inside a separate file `{modelName}-styles.js` in the component folder.
 - Components
     - Components that are connected to redux should be located inside `containers` folder.
 Components without connection to redux should